Skin Resurfacing Market Size and Share

 Competitive Landscape

 Strategic mergers alter positioning.
-The April 2024 tie-up between Cynosure and Lutronic combined complementary wavelengths and doubled the installed base in Asia, enabling broader training reach and parts availability.
+The April 2024 tie-up between Cynosure and Lutronic combined complementary wavelengths, doubling the installed base in Asia and enabling broader training reach and parts availability.
 Private equity interest remains high; MedSpa Partners’ June 2025 clinic acquisition in Canada exemplifies roll-up models that centralize purchasing and accelerate device replacement cycles.

 Artificial intelligence differentiates early movers.
 The MIRIA Skin Treatment System integrates predictive analytics that adjust pulse energy per pixel in real time, seeking better outcomes with fewer passes.
 Firms investing in software roadmaps as vigorously as in optics or RF generators are more likely to secure premium pricing and long-term maintenance contracts.